-There are various over-the-counter medications that may effectively treat menstrual cramps.
-For example, anti-prostaglandins can ease cramps and blood flow and nonsteroidal anti-inflammatory drugs can relieve pain.
+Various over-the-counter medications may effectively treat menstrual cramps.
+For example, anti-prostaglandins can ease cramps, blood flow, and nonsteroidal anti-inflammatory drugs can relieve pain.
 But these drugs have their harsh side effects. (x)

 Sometimes physicians prescribe hormonal birth control pills that reduce cramps by preventing ovulation.
 The hormones in the pills affect the uterine lining, making it thinner in order to reduce cramps and blood flow.
 Starting hormone treatment early in life can have its drawbacks. (x)

 Supplements for Period Cramps

-Ginger has been used as a pain-relieving herbal treatment for centuries, but it is also an excellent anti-inflammatory and can help fight inflammation during menstrual periods.
+Ginger continues to work as a pain-relieving herbal treatment for centuries, but it is also an excellent anti-inflammatory and can help fight inflammation during menstrual periods.
 It can also reduce menstrual bleeding.
 However, the supplement may cause mild side effects such as heartburn or abdominal discomfort.
-As a dietary supplement, take ginger root extract in 1,000 mg doses once a day with water to avoid heartburn.
+Take ginger root extract in 1,000 mg once a day with water to avoid heartburn as a dietary supplement.

 The Bottom Line